 Those looking for a longer ride can park in the carpark here (there is a public toilet behind the big red building).

 Otherwise, turn up this road and drive about 10kms to the top car park.
-The last 2.5kms of the road are pretty rough, and the last 1.2kms in particular is only for high clearance vehicles with 4WD, however with careful driving most cars should be able to drive to a small flat area on the right hand side of the road about 9kms from the start of the road.
+The last 2.5kms of the road are very rough, and the last 1.2kms in particular is only for high clearance vehicles with 4WD, however with careful driving most cars should be able to drive to a small flat area on the right hand side of the road about 9kms from the start of the road.
 Ultimately it's up to you how far up you go.

 Other than extending your trip by starting at one of the lower car parks, there are also some other cycling and walking options you can consider up on Snug Tiers.

 Firstly you can of course just do either the Grey Mountain or Pelverata Falls routes as out and back rides.
 Pelverata Falls is shorter and has a more scenic end point, but the track is tougher and more technical than the Grey Mountain track.
-The Grey Mountain track is definitely easier and faster riding (except the last pitch to the top) but to be honest the views from the top are at best 'nice' - you're heading there for the solitude and trails, not for the view.
+The Grey Mountain track is definitely easier and faster riding (except the last pitch to the top) but to be honest the views from the top are at best 'OK' - you're heading there for the solitude and trails, not for the view.

 Those who are out here for the scenery may enjoy the walk down to the bottom of Pelverata Falls (the MTB route comes out at the top).
 You have to walk down to the top of the falls and cross the creek and head up the slippery flow stone on the other side from where you can pick up a cairned foot pad that will lead you steeply down to the base of the falls (joining the walking track that comes in from Pelverata).
 This track is hard to follow, and extremely dangerous as it descends a rock scree.
 It should only be contemplated by very experienced walkers who bring some decent walking shoes in with them.
 Don't even think of carrying your bike down here.
 Allow at least an hour to do this return walk.

 There is also an exit down to Kaoota from the top of Snug Tiers, but like the exit out to Cygnet, the section at the bottom goes across private property and is closed to mountain bikers.
-Wild Bike Tours have permission to take tours across this land and offer rides out to Pelverata Falls which exit this way and then head back to margate via the Kaoota Tramway.
-They do discounts for locals (Tasmanian drivers licence required).

 This ride is at altitude (above 600m) and the winds can get biting up here, so have some good warm clothes and wet weather gear.
 You will get wet feet on this ride even in Summer - accept this early and you'll have more fun.